wzsamuels/Mudder/README.md

-Yam by W. Z.  Samuels
+YAM by W. Z.  Samuels

-Yam is MUD client written in C# and using .NET for the UI.
+YAM (YAM is Almost a MUD client) is MUD client written in C# and using .NET for the UI.
 Yam is designed to be primarily used on social MUD's, but it ought to be, powerful enough for RPG MUD's if desired.